Ladanakonechna/ln-website/_works/merge-visible.md

 ![imagetest]({{site.baseurl}}/assets/images/merge-visible/merge 7.jpg#50)
 <br>
-The works from the series „Merge visible“ are based on pictures of destroyed buildings and wreckage from the daily news, produced as a photo and then cut out and drawn over by Lada Nakonechna, attempting to revert them back to some kind of rational form.
+The works from the series „Merge visible“ are based on pictures of destroyed buildings and wreckage from the daily news showing the  War in Ukraine caused by Russia.
+They produced as a photo and then cut out and drawn over by Lada Nakonechna, attempting to revert them back to some kind of rational form.
 In this way the artist tries to recreate a structure, a new composition and sets a new focus for the viewer.
 <br>
 ![imagetest]({{site.baseurl}}/assets/images/merge-visible/merge 10.jpg)
 <br>